Agent-aligned engineering standard definitions are stored as YAML

 title: Acme Engineering Pathway

-description: Engineering career framework for Acme Corp.
+description: Agent-Aligned Engineering Standard for Acme Corp.

 tag: acme